ivangfr/springboot-jsoup-html-parser/README.md

 The goal of this project is to get a list of games and their scores from a website.
 The application must parse the website HTML content, get the necessary information, save the data in a database and expose them through a REST API.

-## Microservices
+## Project Diagram

-The project consists of two microservices: `game-score-api` and `game-score-collector`.

 ![project-diagram](images/project-diagram.png)

+## Applications

 ### game-score-api

-Spring boot Java Web application that exposes a REST API from where clients can retrieve the game score data stored in `MongoDB` database.
+[`Spring Boot`](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) Java Web application that exposes a REST API from where clients can retrieve the game score data stored in `MongoDB` database.

 | Endpoints                 | Description                                          |
 | ------------------------- | ---------------------------------------------------- |